 Those interested in biblical archaeology in particular will be happy to find that antiquities can be more accurately dated.

 The Weizmann Institute’s website explains that the D-REAM project, short for Dangoor Research Accelerator Mass Spectrometry Laboratory, was launched in 2012 and focuses its studies on the results of carbon testing utilizing the AMS machine.
-The process is explained in a video from the Lawrence Livermore National Laboratory (featured above), one of only 13 facilities in the world to house this technology, where geophysicist Tom Brown explains:
+The process is explained in, one of only 13 facilities in the world to house this technology, where geophysicist Tom Brown explains:

 “The technique we use here is called Accelerator Mass Spectrometry.
 It uses an accelerator to give ions of interest a lot of energy so that we can filter them and use certain kinds of detectors to count specific ions of a particular isotope of interest.”